 How to Become a Pediatrician: A Step-by-Step Guide

-What does a pediatrician do, exactly?
+What is a pediatrician doctor?

 According to the pediatrician definition offered by the American Academy of Pediatrics (AAP), these physicians address the mental, physical, and social health of children from birth through adolescence.
 In addition to providing guidance related to healthy growth and development, pediatricians also diagnose and treat a wide range of illnesses.
 Pediatricians also work diligently to support families’ efforts to create a nurturing home environment that ultimately ensures children’s needs are being met.